HibiscusMC/docs/docs/hmcwraps/config/wraps.md

 - `id` now takes the custom model id or a [hook](https://docs.hibiscusmc.com/docs/hmcwraps/hooks) of the wrap, which also applies when wrapping an item
 - `actions` - Do something when the wrap gets wrapped, unwrapped or previewed.
 More on that here: [Actions](https://docs.hibiscusmc.com/docs/hmcwraps/config/actions)
+- `wrap-name` - The name the item should have after being wrapped.
+- `wrap-lore` - The lore the item should have after being wrapped.
 - All other changes only affect the item shown in the inventory

 All options specific to wraps: